Photo Source: Copyrighted © 2024

 |Online Audio NT:

-* Pray for new heroes among the Andi to realize that real strength is not in “being overcome by evil” but in the Spirit of Jesus “overcoming evil with good.”
+Pray for many Andi to see the superiority of the Fruit of the Spirit to the old ways of vengeance.
+Pray for new heroes among the Andi to realize that real strength is not in “being overcome by evil” but, instead, in the Spirit of Jesus “overcoming evil with good.”

 Pray for divine grace on the fledgling beginning of Bible translation in the Andi language.
 The Gospel of Luke in Andi was published in 2015.
 Pray for audio recordings to be produced, distributed and understood.

 New friendship connections have promise to bring about bridges of grace and salvation into Andi culture.